mahoushoujorose/pkmnplusgreen/README.md

 ![Battle screenshot](https://i.imgur.com/ga6yUE1.png)

 ## Credits?
+Pokemon and the game itself are © Nintendo + Creatures Inc. + The Pokemon Co.!

+Green sprites made by Rose Valle (@mahoushoujorose on Twitter), based on art © Ken Sugimori.
+Hack made by Rose for non-profit purposes.
+Feel free to use the sprites, but if you do please credit!

-This is just a patch!
-Pokemon, the game itself, and the trainer design all belong to Nintendo + Game Freak; I just made the trainer sprites and the few dialogue changes that make up the patch itself.
-Also thanks to [the Pokered disassembly](https://github.com/pret/pokered) for making the creation process so easy!
+Also thanks so much to [the Pokered disassembly folx](https://github.com/pret/pokered) for making the creation process so easy!

+Finally, both were developed independently but Joseph Collins made [Pokemon Satin], a hack putting Green in the game, earlier this year too, please check theirs out as well!
+(Their sprites are super cute!)